vdavidp/jpa-filter-spring/README.md

 [![CircleCI](https://circleci.com/gh/circleci/circleci-docs.svg?style=shield)](https://circleci.com/gh/vdavidp/jpa-filter-spring) [![codecov](https://codecov.io/gh/vdavidp/jpa-filter-spring/branch/master/graph/badge.svg?token=CSCU81AV0H)](https://codecov.io/gh/vdavidp/jpa-filter-spring)

 It adds filtering capabilities to spring-data crud repositories.
 Just add the query param **filter** with a predicate to filter the results.

-It was designed to be extensible in nature so you can define your own operators and operands.
+The library was designed to be extensible in nature.
+You can define your own operators and operands.
+Manually creation of predicate is possible for spring specifications and raw HQL queries.
+You can go even further and use the ExpressionTree component with a custom Visitor for your own purposes.

 ## Quickstart